concrete-mixer/concrete-mixer.github.io/concrete-mixer/drafts/new-age.md

 Track 2, Midnight on Mars, is a gentle space jazz outing.
 Don't Trust The Kids, sounds more like Air than anything else?
 The track is attached to its followup, Blackouts, which erupts in a blaze of guitar solo.Shuttlecock is a geometric spiral of multiple guitars and afro rhythms.
 Concluding the album is the more straightforwardly New Agey Lotus Part I - IV, which shuffles around reasonably cheerfully, although some dissonance is allowed in at one point.

 To be honest, New Age of Earth is more straightforwardly New Age than Blackouts, but because of that it's less interesting.
 Is it New Age enough?
 Well, if you compare it to the primordial fire of Ash Ra Tempel's first album, it is, yes.
-If you compare it to something Hearts of Spacey, not so much.
+If you compare it to something [Hearts of Spacey](https://en.wikipedia.org/wiki/Hearts_of_Space_Records), not so much.
 Interestingly, the Ashra album following BLackouts, Correlations (1979), was a more rock(!) affair, so it's almost like over the course of three albums Gottsching recanted his New Age swerve.

 Blackouts then, represents an imperfect example of Krautrock trend of evolving from experimental rock to a much softer, more appealing and largely New Age sound.
-Tangerine Dream, Michael Rother, Popul Vuh (earlier than most), and Cluster (on New Age label Sky Records!) all went there.
+Tangerine Dream, Michael Rother, Popul Vuh (earlier than most), and Cluster (on increasingly New Age label Sky Records!) all went there.
 Those that didn't largely faded into obscurity.
 Or were Kraftwerk.
 It was a strangely weak end to arguably the most fertile art music movement in the late 20th Century.
-On the other hand, if it paid for mortgages, I'm not going to argue with that.
+On the other hand, if it paid for mortgages, you know, good on it.

+## Tony Scott - Music for Zen Meditation and Other Joys (1964)

+Tony Scott was primarily a jazz clarinetist, but was interested in music from other cultures, and produced an album sufficiently early to be considered the first New Age album; you could make a case for it being a seminal ambient or World music album too.
+Hell, let's add fusion to the list too.

+The arrangement is very minimal: Scott & clarinet, plus koto and shakuhachi.
+At first the music sounds like standard minor key Japanese folk music, but Scott's clarinet puts in enough bend to the notes that you realise you're listening to something deliberately other.
+Basically what I'm saying is that Scott isn't merely - and I'm putting this perhaps too crudely - "going native", he's contributing his own ideas to the Japanese music.

+And there's another joy to the album: being the first album of World or New Age music, it's completely unselfconscious.
+Clearly, purely New Age, without any of the bullshit that the genre later accreted.

+My only criticism of the album, and it's a criticism of underlying mode of Japanese folk music generally: the minimal arrangement, the meditative mood, and the traditional scale used make the tracks pretty samey.
+Maybe that's the whole point, though: transporting the listener's mind to the same place, every time.

+## Michael Stearns - Planetary Unfolding (1981)

+Michael Stearns' biggest claim to fame is scoring the early 90s "non-narrative" documentary film Baraka.
+But his career stretches back into the 70s, and Planetary Unfolding is a remarkable early 80s document.
+The first track, aptly (in every sense) titled "In the Beginning", unfurls inexorably from a quiet bass drone into a transcendent crescendo that I would have to say think is the most transcendiest and cresciendiest I've heard.

+The rest of the album proceeds with much the same resplendent majesty.
+The only duff track is Life in the Gravity Well, but even then because it contains a wailing chanteuse part that isn't to my taste.
+To be fair, it's not the wailing itself: there's a similar example in the KLF's Chill Out, which I think does work.
+It's the particular _style_ of this wailing: it's a New Age, swims-with-dolphins and births-underwater kind of a wail.
+No offense...

+The final track, Something's Moving, starts with a tickyticky sound that is quite odd for a concluding track, but it resolves all the more wonderfully for that.

+It's sort of hard to say that Plantary Unfolding is New Age, rather than space rock, or ambient.
+The main giveaway (apart from the singing) is the (actually most excellent) cover art, and the font of the album title.
+Perhaps also crucial to the album's winning quality is the use of early 80s analog-synthesis-in-its-prime synths, rather than mid 80s digital synths, which could be a bit brittle and tinny.

+A further revelation is that the album as a whole (not just the wail) reminds me of my favourite ambient album, the KLF's ambient classic Chill Out.
+This could be put down to the superficial similarity of the synthetic arrangements, but I suspect that somewhere deep down there is a kindred spirit between Rockman, King Boy, and New Age practitioners like Stearns.
+(Come to think of it, I've just remembered the KLF's obsession with Ley Lines.
+There's a bit of New Age even in pop's most piss-taking pranksters.)

-## Enya - Watermark (1988)
+## James Holden - The Animal Spirits (2017)

-I adored Orinoco Flow when I first heard it, and the rest of Watermark when I eventually caught up with it.
-I didn't think much of Enya's followup, Shepherd Moons, though, and haven't bothered to hear anything else she's done.

-Watermark is a joyous, exploratory, open-feeling album.
-Does it make me grit my teeth to say I still like it?
-Yes!
-But I can't deny it.
+James Holden has a storied pedigree as a DJ and remixer with a sideline producing wonky electronica with a custom modular synth.
+With The Animal Spirits and The Inheritors, he took to recording with a band in a kind of 70s psychedelic jazz tribal(?) style.
+The Animal Spirits is absolutely top notch as Something I Genuinely Enjoy, but while pondering this survey I came to wonder "is this album New Age?"

+I don't have an easy answer without knowing more about the motivations of Holden and his cadre.
+But I detect a strong sense of paganism in the music.
+It's not necessarily a paganism from the past; it could equally be a paganism post-civilisation, which is - by any definition - of a new age.
+All the same, if the album is New Age, it's by a very different trajectory than Californian hippies'n'crystals.

+In any event, The Animal Spirits is brilliant.
+Each track's arrangement is simple enough to let the sound breathe, but complex enough to maintain interest.

-# Rounding it out
+# Conclusions

-Thinking about these albums, my initial teenage thesis that New Age Good, Ambient Bad, is clearly insufficient.
-Can we make better definitions?

-Ambient being a more elusive genre, let's define it broadly and non-specifically as "low intensity music".
-You can add a lot more defining characterisitcs, but I think this definition is just specific enough to cage most music people would think of as ambient, while distinguishing it from genres few ambient makers and listeners would consider ambient (classical Symphonies, hard bop Jazz, black metal, and so forth).

-(I should point out I don't consider this an academic-grade definition, but a useful rule of thumb.)

-With this definition of Ambient, New Age sits as a sub-genre where the intent it focused on spirituality, wellbeing and transcendence.
-90s post-rave ambient has some crossover with New Age, but plenty of ambient music made before or since does not.

-As for my original "New Age music sucks thesis", my attitude has changed somewhat.
-I still feel the New Age movement as a whole is misguided at best and shonky at worst, but it has clearly attracted some pretty thoughtful musical practitioners.
-As with most enduring ideas (socialism, conservatism, materialsm), there's a kernel of value there, but it's not the whole story.
-I find it easier to respect art created without any underlying dogma.
-Or if there is a dogma, it's related to the art itself.
-In concrete terms, I do think Christian Metal is
+What can we conclude from this survey?
+I don't seem to have any insightful final thoughts other than: sufficiently good music will always transcend the dross of its genre.
+I still have an instinctive suspicion of New Age music because I think much (though not necessarily all) the underlying thinking behind the New Age movement is humbug.
+But these albums have taught me to - sometimes at least - be less quick to judge.